The Deligne-Riemann-Roch isomorphism: Introduction

+in $\Pic(S)\otimes \QBbb$.
+This is valid whenever $S$ admits an ample line bundle, and we suppose for the purpose of the introduction that this is the case.
+It should be \emph{canonical}, not merely determined up to an invertible regular function on $S$, and it should moreover be compatible with key features of the determinant of the cohomology, such as base change functoriality and multiplicativity over exact sequences.

-in $\Pic(S)\otimes\QBbb$.
-Deligne thus conjectured that the determinant of the cohomology admits a refined intersection-theoretic interpretation at the level of line bundles.
-Relying on a variant of Mumford's isomorphism \eqref{eq:Mumfordiso}, he realized the first step of this program by treating the case of relative smooth curves, also constructing the right-hand side of~\eqref{eq:GRR-equality1} in that setting.
-The result is a canonical isomorphism of line bundles
+Deligne realized the first step of his program for families of smooth curves by explicitly constructing the right-hand side in that case and using a version of \eqref{eq:Mumfordiso}, obtaining a canonical isomorphism:

-where we have simplified by taking $E = L$ a line bundle and have denoted by $\omega_{X/S}$ the relative cotangent bundle.
-The isomorphism enjoys good functoriality properties, and recovers \eqref{eq:GRR-equality1} for a family of curves, upon taking the first Chern class, when $S$ admits an ample line bundle.
-It is called the Deligne--Riemann--Roch isomorphism for curves.
+where we have simplified by taking $E = L$ to be a line bundle, and where $\omega_{X/S}$ denotes the relative cotangent bundle.
+Taking first Chern classes recovers \eqref{eq:GRR-equality1} for a family of curves: the line bundles of the form $\langle L, M \rangle$, known as Deligne pairings, satisfy:

+The isomorphism \eqref{eq:DeligneIsoCurvesintro} is referred to as the Deligne--Riemann--Roch isomorphism for curves.
+Henceforth, we abbreviate Deligne--Riemann--Roch as DRR.
+This result has found applications in the study of the singularities of Quillen metrics for degenerating families of compact Riemann surfaces in \cite{ErikssonQuillen}, the study of discriminants of plane curves \cite{Eriksson:discriminants}, and extensions of the Riemann--Roch theorem in Arakelov geometry \cite{Freixas:ARR, Freixas:AHS}.